Goldziher/tree-sitter-language-pack/README.md

    - `repo` is the URL of the tree-sitter repository.
 This value is mandatory
    - `branch` the branch of the repository to check out.
 You should specify this only when the branch is not called `main` ( i.e. for `master` or other names, specify this).
-   - `directory` is the directory under which there is an `src` folder.
+   - `directory` is the directory under which there is a `src` folder.
 This should be specified only in cases where the `src` folder is not immediately under the root folder.
    - `generate` is a flag that dictates whether the `tree-sitter-cli` generate command should be executed in the given repository / directory combo.
 This should be specified only if the binding needs to be built in the repository.